 Fizzy Berries Jello Mold is a vintage throw back perfect for serving your summer crowd!
+It will make the perfect compliment to any cook out or barbecue!

-I’ve been wanting to get into the jello game for awhile now.
+I’ve been wanting to get into the jello game for a while now.
 Jello molds, jello shots, jello all things!
 Okay, maybe not all the things, but definitely cocktails.
 This summer jello mold seemed like a good place to start honing my skills.
 I wanted to bring something fun to our 4th of July Party and this jello mold just made my whole day.
 It even gave me an excuse to buy this baby!
 Woo!
 I have a few more I’ll be inheriting from my step-mom soon too.
 Weeeeeee!

 If you’ve made a jello mold before (like me until last Monday), doing some research is a good place to start.
 Find an expert, like The Jello Mold Mistress of Brooklyn, to reference if your jello mold takes a dive.
 I followed the original proportions for the jello mold recipe I wanted to make.
-I did substitute grape fruit juice for wine, but I think the issue was more liquid to gelatin ratio related.
+I did substitute grape juice for wine, but I think the issue was more liquid to gelatin ratio related.
 After waiting 45 minutes for the liquid to cool and another hour and a half for the mold to start setting, I found a completely liquidy, not even a little bit set jello mold.
 I wanted to cry.

 So at 11pm Sunday night I dove into Victoria’s blog for help.
 I found this GORGEOUS Pomegranate Berry Salad.
 I started the whole thing over (luckily I could save the berries), used the same liquid to gelatin proportions as Victoria, and everything came out just ducky.
 I’m a dedicated reader to my jello mold idol now!